 Most importantly, everything that is promised to you should be in writing.
 Make sure that the breeder you decide to work with has a written contract that both of you sign.
 Some of them will have the contract posted on their websites, others will present it to you upon request.
 Read over the contract carefully, looking for details on health guarantee, replacement guarantee.

 Sassy Koonz - One of the Best Maine Coon Breeders

 It is our goal and objective to act in a professional and ethical fashion when it comes to our Maine Coon Kittens and you, our Future Guardian.
-You can trust in us knowing that we’ve taken the time and care to protect the health and well being of every feline furball that is in our presence.
+Trust in us knowing that we've taken the time and care to protect the health and well being of every feline furball that is in our presence.

 I hope that you can find this article informative in helping you decide which Maine Coon Breeders to consider buying your kitten from.